DBUPDGEN

 In the previous section you saw a reference to a variable $LOG.
 This is the log that the update script produces.
 You can print to this log as shown in the example above.
 If you want to print an error message, so that it is displayed by LISTERRS, then format beginning of the message as an SQL message, for instance:

-Normally, AbaPerls does not permit you to create an object with a name that is already in use by another subsystem.
+Normally, AbaPerls does not permit you to create an object with a name that is already in use in another subsystem.
 This is a protection against unintended name clashes.
-However, occassionally you may want to move objects from one subsystem to another, in which case you may need to turn of this check.
-This is the way to do it:
+However, occasionally you may want to move an object from one subsystem to another, in which case you may need to turn of this check.
+Typically, you will always need to do this when you move an object from an outer subsystem to an inner.
+If you move an object to an outer system, it may not be necessary depending on which order you run the update scripts.

 $X->{Subsys_check_disabled} = 1;